Skip to main content

 The program offers students the unique opportunity to live abroad and study with faculty from both The Ohio State University Moritz College of Law and the host university - the University of Oxford, a feature that many study abroad programs do not offer.
 Students will learn about the British and American legal systems, and comparative and international law, through a combination of class work, guest lectures by distinguished British academics and policy makers, and field trips in Oxford and London.
 These are designed to broaden and deepen students’ understanding of Britain’s history, culture, and legal system.

 The program provides room and board during your entire program, making it a hassle-free experience for students to focus solely on studying and exploring England and Europe at the same time!
-Students will be living in the historic setting of Oxford's Brasenose College, where daily activities, including lectures, dining, social activities, and more will take place.
+Students will be living in the historic setting of St. Hilda's College at the University of Oxford, where daily activities, including lectures, dining, social activities, and more will take place.

 Summer 2023 Student Testimonial